minio/minio/docs/metrics/prometheus/README.md

 - `disk_storage_used` : Disk space used by the disk.
 - `disk_storage_available`: Available disk space left on the disk.
 - `disk_storage_total`: Total disk space on the disk.
-- `disks_offline`: Total number of offline disks in current MinIO instance.
+- `minio_disks_offline`: Total number of offline disks in current MinIO instance.
-- `disks_total`: Total number of disks in current MinIO instance.
+- `minio_disks_total`: Total number of disks in current MinIO instance.
 - `s3_requests_total`: Total number of s3 requests in current MinIO instance.
 - `s3_errors_total`: Total number of errors in s3 requests in current MinIO instance.
 - `s3_requests_current`: Total number of active s3 requests in current MinIO instance.